Payne-X6/arch/minimal-installation.md

-# Arch Linux Installation Guide
+# Arch Linux Minimal Installation Guide

-This document describes the steps to install Arch Linux on UEFI using the Btrfs file system and disk encryption with LUKS over whole disk (/boot included).
+This document describes my prefered steps to install minimalistic Arch Linux on UEFI using the Btrfs file system and disk encryption with LUKS over whole disk (`/boot` included).
 Because of it we can't use `systemd-boot` so `grub` was picked.

 Boot into `archiso`.